• Skip to primary navigation

 Tips for making pastry

-I love making pastry – and with the exception of puff pastry (which is a bit of a faff to make), I always make my own.
-It’s easy to make if you know how.
+I love making pastry - and except for puff pastry (which is a bit of a faff to make), I always make my own.
+It's easy to make if you know how.

 Here are a few tips that will help ensure that your pastry always turns out perfectly.